Cuse89/Photography-blog/README.md

 - Create new parallax menu section and menu button simply following same structure

 CSS-
-- 1 line of code (following same structure as others)
+- 1 line of code linking to background photo (following same structure as others)

 Javascript-
 - Create a new javascript photo array in preferred order of photos (the same as others, ensuring array and html data attribute are the same word)